MicrosoftDocs/entra-powershell-docs/docs/conceptual/how-to-manage-licenses.md

 #customer intent: As an admin, I want to manage the assignment of Entra licenses to users using the Microsoft Entra PowerShell.
 ---

-# Manage licenses with Microsoft Entra PowerShell
+# Manage user licenses with Microsoft Entra PowerShell

 Most Microsoft Entra services require a license to access.
 Only users with active licenses can access and use the licensed Microsoft Entra services.
 Licenses are applied per tenant and can't be transferred to other tenants.
 You can use the Microsoft Entra PowerShell to manage licenses for your organization.